d-derks/react-phone-input/README.md

 HTTPS=true npm start
 ```

-Note that the server will use a self-signed certificate, so your web browser will almost definitely display a warning upon accessing the page.
+Note that the server will use a self-signed certificate, so your web browser will almost definitely display a warning upon accessing the Page.

 ## Generating Dynamic `<meta>` Tags on the Server